bmanders716/bmanders716.github.io/cookbook.md

 Hallibut.
 Halibut.

-Garnish with truffle and coral  [in Red Mullets ‡ l'Italienne recipe] Garnish with truffle and coral.
+Garnish with truffle and coral  [in Red Mullets ‡†¨'Italienne recipe] Garnish with truffle and coral.

                Half a sponge cake